MK-tech20/CGA2M_plus/README.md

 # License
 MIT License
 # Citation
-You may use our package(CGA2M+) under the MIT license.
+You may use our package(CGA2M+) under MIT License.
 If you use this program in your research then please cite:

 **CGA2M+ Package**